What is considered to be a valuable collectible today; doesn’t necessarily mean it’ll be collectible and desirable tomorrow.

-There are exceptions: Earlier-first generation Beanie Babies with flatter faces; particular retired series; those with flaws, such as the 1993/1994-“Valentino the Bear” Ty Beanie Baby with misspelled words found in the “swing tag”- and Beanie Babies with other unique oddities- are still quite valuable selling in the thousands of dollars.
-(Be careful when collecting Beanie Babies-counterfeits are everywhere!
-Make sure to do your homework before spending insane amounts of money on a fake Beanie Baby.)
+There are exceptions: Earlier-first generation Beanie Babies with flatter faces; particular retired series; those with manufactured flaws, such as the 1993/1994-“Valentino the Bear” Ty, which may have some misspelled words found in the “swing tag.”
+These flawed Beanie Babies, along with those featuring unique oddities- are still quite valuable selling in the thousands of dollars.

 4-Hummel, or Goebel Plates and Figurine Groupings

 The younger generation today aren’t usually interested in collecting porcelain figurines, or collector series, decorative wall plates.
-These once highly collectible hand-painted plate depictions have seen their values plummet.
-The baby boomer generation or older, still collect Hummels, with larger and older pieces created before 1949 being the most collected pieces.
-Precious Moments, Boyd’s Bears, and Franklin Mint pieces are victims as well.
-When I’m called to conduct a sale and I see collector plates on all the walls, it’s unfortunate I have to inform my clients they may sell, but for far less then what they originally cost.
+These once, highly-collectible hand-painted plate depictions have seen their values plummet in recent years.
+The baby boomer generation or older, still collect Hummels and Goebel figurines, with larger and older pieces pre-1949 being the most collected pieces.
+Precious Moments, Boyd’s Bears, and Franklin Mint pieces are victims of this apathy as well.
+When I’m called to conduct a sale and I see collector plates on all the walls, it’s unfortunate I have to inform my clients that they may, or may not sell, but for far less then what they originally cost.

 There are so several other items considered by many to be collectible today, but because of buyer trends changing, their values are only based on personal admiration preferences-not how much money they are worth.